uberales/idos-time/README.md

+# notice

+Unfortunately, this tool does not work anymore, since the access to the IDOS API was restricted.
+However, if you have a valid API key, it should be OK.
+If not, check [https://traveltime.com/] for better UX :) (not mine, I just like the tool).

 # idos-time

 A simple tool for visualising Prague public transport time for a selected stop.

 IDOS (Chaps) has a public API for Prague public transport (PID; without trains, sadly).
 You can search for a connection or whatever you'd like.
 I wanted to see how far can I get from my flat to any place in 30 minutes.
 So I made this.
 No guarantee whatsoever is granted.